maxbates/cogeneration/doc/multimers.md

         - Can look for molecules with interactions.
             - Check for any presence of interacting molecules (ignore water etc.)
             - Check for overlapping ranges with protein interactions.
+    - [ ] generate cluster as part of pipeline

 - contigmap parsing
     - [ ] better differentiate `Segments` from feats vs `Segments` from contigmap